hmk/box-mcp-server/README.md

 ## Usage

+You will need:

+- `BOX_USER_ID`

+and one of the following:

+- `BOX_JWT_BASE64` (recommended)
+- `BOX_JWT_CONFIG_PATH`
+- `BOX_JWT`

+## Auth

 ### JSON Web Token (JWT) Authorization (recommended)

+#### How to get a JWT

-Using a JWT Config will allow persistent connection to Box.
+Using a JWT Config allows persistent connection to Box.

 You will need a paid Box enterprise account, or you can sign up for a [free developer account](https://account.box.com/signup/n/developer) (make sure you are signed out of Box before clicking that link).

-Begin by visiting the [Box Developer Console](https://app.box.com/developers/console) and create a new application.
+Visit the [Box Developer Console](https://app.box.com/developers/console) and create a new application.
 Make sure the authorization type is JSON Web Token.

 Go to `Configuration > Add and Manage Public Keys` and Generate a Public/Private Keypair.
 If you have not already, Box prompt you to set up 2 factor authentication and Authorize the application as an administrator in your box account.
 You will need to: